 Kate Middleton's celebrity friends revealed – and some may surprise you

-The Duke and Duchess of Cambridge know are close to a lot of famous faces
+The Duke and Duchess of Cambridge are close to a lot of famous faces

 Another one of Kate's showbiz pals is Big Little Lies actress Reese Witherspoon.
 The pair met during Kate's royal tour of Canada and North America back in 2011, and Reese expressed her delight at meeting the Duchess.
 After their meeting, the pair became close, and Kate is thought to have even sent Reese a present when her son Tennessee was born in 2012.